Mental Health, Mental Toughness

 3. Set Clear Practice Goals

-Having clear goals can help you stay focused and motivated, which can increase the likelihood of getting into flow.
+Having clear goals can help you stay focused and motivated, which can increase the likelihood of getting into the flow.
 Tip: Be very specific about your goal for today’s practice and take a minute to visualize what it would look like to accomplish today’s goal.
-During a practice break, check in with yourself about what you can do to take the next best step towards your goal.
+During a practice break, check in with yourself about what you can do to take the next best step toward your goal.

 4. Reframe Struggle

-Struggle is an important part of the learning process and that is how we grow and improve.
+Struggle is an important part of the learning process, and that is how we grow and improve.
 In fact, flow has a four-phase cycle, and struggle is the first phase that leads us to flow.
 Tip: Practice struggling without getting frustrated.
 It’s important to create a bounce-back routine for how you will respond when you struggle.

 5. Prioritize Recovery